Seelammahesh/trypythondjango1-/readme.txt

 Here we used python pint to convert units
 Pip install pint
 By using pint we can perform unit conversions in django accordingly

+video-57
+wrote some views using crud (create,update,retrieve,delete) for Recipe Model in views.py file